noi-techpark/w2panalytics/README.md

 http://www.integreen-life.bz.it/approfondimenti-tecnologici.

-## A video that show the use of the application:
+## A video that show a example of use of the application:

 Url: